A what? A vital glossary of key terms and phrases in medical aesthetics, to help you understand what is going on.

 Skin peels aka chemical peels

-A technique used to improve the skin’s appearance usually on the face or hands which used a chemical solution that is applied to the skin that caused it to exfoliate and eventually peel off revealing smoother, clearer skin.
+A technique used to improve the skin’s appearance usually on the face or hands which uses a chemical solution that is applied to the skin that causes it to exfoliate and eventually peel off revealing smoother, clearer skin.
+Read more about skin peels here.

 ‘Snatched’ jaw or the Texas Jaw